sseerr145/Performance-reporting-SD/README.md

 ```

 2. Load your Excel transaction file using the "Load Excel File" button
-3. Click "Process Transactions" to calculate WAC and P&L
-4. View results in the Activity and Holdings tabs
+3. View results in the Activity and Holdings tabs
-5. Export processed data to Excel using "Export to Excel"
+4. Export processed data to Excel using "Export to Excel"

 ## Data Format